msaadnawaz/deeprl-reacher/Report.md

 * Learning-rate of 1e-3 is selected for both actor and critic networks.

 ## Results
+The plot shows that the agents were able to get score of ~38 on continuous basis from 40 episodes onwards

+![image](plot3.png)

 The environment was solved in 105 episodes with an average score of 30.36 for last 100 episodes over all agents.

-![image](plot3.png)

 ## Future Ideas
 For more stable performance, Trust Region Policy Optimization (TRPO) and Truncated Natural Policy Gradient (TNPG) can be implemented as discussed [here][link].